Tile Calculator (Floor & Wall Tile Estimator)

 This calculator uses a layout-based method that accounts for full tiles, edge cut tiles, and wastage.
 It produces accurate estimates for rectangular rooms with standard straight-grid layouts.
 The following conditions are outside its scope and require adjustment before ordering.

-- Irregular room shapes — L-shaped rooms, rooms with bay windows, alcoves, or column projections should be split into rectangles and calculated separately.
-Add the tile counts together, then apply a single wastage percentage.
+- Irregular room shapes — L-shaped rooms, bay windows, alcoves, or column projections should be split into rectangles and calculated separately, or entered as separate areas in Multiple Areas mode.

-- Natural stone tiles — Marble, granite, slate, and similar materials require 15–20% wastage to account for vein matching, directional cuts, and natural defects — higher than the standard 10% this calculator defaults to.
+- Natural stone tiles — marble, granite, slate, and similar materials need 20%+ wastage for vein matching, directional cuts, and natural defects — override the suggested wastage manually for these.

-- Mixed tile sizes in one room — Versailles patterns and feature inlays use multiple tile sizes.
-Calculate each size separately and sum the results.
+- Mixed tile sizes in one room — Versailles patterns and feature inlays use multiple tile sizes; calculate each size as a separate area.

-- Cuts around fixtures and penetrations — Cuts around toilet bases, drain outlets, pipes, and built-in furniture are not modelled.
-In rooms with many such features — particularly bathrooms — add 3–5% to the wastage input to cover these additional cuts.
+- Cuts around fixtures — cuts around toilet bases, drain outlets, pipes, and built-in furniture aren't modelled; add 3-5% extra wastage in rooms with many such features.

 Disclaimer: This calculator provides approximate results for planning and estimation purposes only.
 Actual requirements may vary based on site conditions, materials, workmanship, and local building regulations.
 Always consult a qualified engineer, architect, or construction professional before making final decisions.